Kinovarobotics/ros_kortex/readme.md

 [Google Protocol Buffers](https://developers.google.com/protocol-buffers/) is used by Kinova to define the Kortex APIs and to automatically generate ROS messages, services and C++ classes from the Kortex API `.proto` files.
 The installation of Google Protocol Buffers is required by developers implementing new APIs with the robot.
 However, since we already provide all the necessary generated files on GitHub, this is not required for most end users of the robot.

-If you have a specific use case that requires you to install it, you can follow the instructions provided [at the end of this readme file](#protobuf-installation).
-We recommend that you contact Kinova if you have any specific questions about this.

 ### Build

 These are the instructions to run in a terminal to create the workspace, clone the `ros_kortex` repository, install the necessary ROS dependencies and build the package: